creditkarma/thrift-typescript/README.md

 }
 ```

-It also provides compile-time checks that we are definition one and only one value for a union.
-Instead of a struct with optional fields we are defining a union of interfaces that each have one required field and any other fields must be of type `void`.

-This allows you to do things like check `union.option2 !== undefined` without a compiler error, but will give a compiler error if you try to use a value that shouldn't exist of a given union.
+The fact that each interface we generate defines one required field and some n number of optional `void` fields we can do things like check `union.option2 !== undefined` without a compiler error, but we will get a compiler error if you try to use a value that shouldn't exist on a given union.

 Using this form will require that you prove to the compiler that one (and only one) field is set for your unions.